spacether/wiigo/docs/technologies.md

 All of the React components, Flux action creators, API utilities, dispatcher, and stores are located in the [frontend](../frontend) directory.

-## Babel Transcpiling
+## Babel Transpiling

 Wiigo was written in the newer and more powerful ES6 javascript.
-Babel is used to downconvert all ES6 javascript to ES5 syntax, ensuring that legacy browsers will run the site without any problems.
+Babel is used to down-convert all jsx and ES6 javascript to ES5 syntax, ensuring that legacy browsers will run the site without any problems.

 ## jQuery